jacques/docs.npmjs.com/content/getting-started/uninstalling-local-packages.md

 <!--
-title: 07 - Uninstalling local packages
+title: 07 - How to uninstall local packages
 featured: true
 -->